nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Note:

 - Different prefixes should be used for the respective entities to specify details.
+- Names are allowed to contain numerics.
+This is catered for cases when a program name contains numbers and in some cases, even dog names and owner names.
+- Pawbook support arbitrary length phone numbers.
+This is to support phone numbers with differing lengths from different regions.
 - Tags are optional and multiple tags can be added.
+- Tags are able to only take in one alphanumeric string.
+To write tags with multiple words, consider using camelCase or _ to represent a space.

 Examples: